-I’ve just returned from a special trip that took me, my mom, and aunt to Charlottesville, Virginia.
-This was the first time we’ve taken a trip like this and the first time that my mom and her sister have traveled together in more than 40 years.
+I took a special trip that took me, my mom, and aunt to Charlottesville, Virginia.
+It was the first time we’ve taken a trip like this and the first that my mom and her sister have traveled together in more than 40 years.

 With one of them (my mother Darlena) requiring a walker and/or wheelchair the entire time, traveling became a lot more of a challenge.
 I wasn’t used to the time it takes older people to get from point A to point B. Still, we managed to have a wonderful time exploring history and culture in the beautiful city of Charlottesville and touring the homes of the Founding Fathers.
 Best of all, we walked away with beautiful photos, a brain full of presidential trivia, and memories to last a lifetime.